 This is the same as the reverse pass in the Foundation Row: Chain 1, yarn over and pull through two loops on the hook.
 Repeat this for all the loops on the hook until you have one loop on the hook.

 In Tunisian crochet, the stitches on any given row are defined by how you crochet the next row.
-The row that was just made defined the one before it as a Tunisian Full Stitch row.
+The row that was just made defined the one before it as a Tunisian Reverse Stitch row.

 More Tunisian Crochet tutorials: